Art forgery

 A City on a Rock, long attributed to Francisco Goya, is now thought to have been painted by 19th-century artist Eugenio Lucas Velázquez.
 Elements of the painting appear to have been copied from autographed works by Goya, and the painting is therefore classified as a pastiche.
 Compare to Goya's The Maypole.

 Art forgery is the creation and sale of works of art which are intentionally falsely credited to other, usually more famous artists.
 Art forgery can be extremely lucrative, but modern dating and analysis techniques have made the identification of forged artwork much simpler.

-This type of fraud is meant to mislead by creating a false provenance, or origin, of the object in order to enhance its value or prestige at the expense of the buyer.
+This type of fraud is meant to mislead by creating a false provenance, or origin, of the object to enhance its value or prestige at the expense of the buyer.
 As a legal offense, it is not just the act of imitating a famous artist's key characteristics in a piece of art, but the deliberate financial intent by the forger.
 When caught, some of these forgers attempt to pass off the fakes as jokes or hoaxes on the art experts and dealers they were selling to, or on the art world as a whole.